 Admission to Gobustan National Park costs 4 Azeri Manat per person (£1.70).
 This includes the museum and the national park site.

-Gobustan town is nothing to write home about really.
-It is far from an aesthetic place.
+Gobustan town, home to a population of 14,000, is nothing to write home about and is far from beautiful.
 However, if your time in Azerbaijan is short, a brief wander through the streets can be an interesting experience.

 Gobustan has a completely different feel to it than Baku.
 Arriving here can be something of a culture shock when you compare it to the glittering hi-rises of the capital.